-Just like spices, Venice developed a trading monopole for wine originating in the Levant.
-Venetian merchants kept prices high because demand was extraordinary.
+Just like they did for spices, Venetians developed a trading monopole for wine originating in the Levant.
+The merchants kept prices high because demand was extraordinary.

 They created an artificial shortage of wine because they wanted to brand wine as a sacred cult drink, shrouded in a mysterious halo and stories from far away lands.
 Call Venetians ancient story tellers :-) and they used this art for marketing purposes too.